-To put it quickly and bluntly, the IT University cannot take up an 'AVIS' positioning and claim that we far outmatch everyone else.
+Simply put, the IT University cannot take up an 'AVIS' positioning and claim that we far outmatch everyone else.
 Likewise, it is impossible to claim that we alone cover the arts-business-science-triangle (any longer).
-The 'Future angle' is one that all other universities seek to profile themselves with, and there are larger, older and more established universities that are more cutting-edge and have a larger gross list of star researchers than the IT University.
+Notably, the 'Future' angle is one that nearly all other universities seek to profile themselves with.